 - 1. Most homework will be completed using the HAWKES computer software via the internet or installed software.
 Homework will be graded using a mastery approach.
 You will be given full credit when you master a lesson.
 You are allowed multiple attempts. - 2.
 Lessons will be assigned every class except test dates. - 3.
 Late homework is accepted but penalized.
 There is a 10% penalty for homework completed up to 3 days late, 20% penalty for up to 6 days late, 30% penalty for up to 9 days late, and 40% penalty for more than 9 days late. - 4.
 Homework will be 20% of your final grade. - B. EXAMS: - 1.
 Six in-class, paper-pencil tests will be given.
 Each exam is worth 100 points. - 2.
 Partial credit will be given for proper procedures demonstrated. - 3.
 You may earn back some of the points you lose by properly doing corrections with all work shown.
 To qualify for corrections you must: - 1) Turn in written documentation of at least three recent 30 minute supervised visits to a tutoring center before the exam is taken.
 The three visits must be on different days. - 2) Have no missing homework for that chapter(s). - 4.
 The exams will account for 60% of your final grade. - C. FINAL: A multiple-choice & short answer comprehensive FINAL exam worth 20% of your final grade.
-Your final exam score may also replace your lowest 100 point item. - D. PROJECTS & QUIZZES: Projects and quizzes may be given and points possible will vary. .
-Unless prior arrangements are made, missed quizzes will result in a zero. - E. Your FINAL GRADE will be derived as a percentage with 20% from homework, 60% from exams, and 20% from the final exam. - F. MAKE UP EXAMS will NOT be given.
-If however you have extenuating circumstances you wish to discuss, contact me PRIOR to the exam time.

-G. COURSE GRADES will be maintained on Hawkes.
+Your final exam score may also replace your lowest 100 point item. - D. Your FINAL GRADE will be derived as a percentage with 20% from homework, 60% from exams, and 20% from the final exam. - E. MAKE UP EXAMS will NOT be given.
+If however you have extenuating circumstances you wish to discuss, contact me PRIOR to the exam time. - F. COURSE GRADES will be maintained on Hawkes.